ronit-007/Dog-Breed-indentificarion/README.md

 ## Motivation
 What to do when you are at collage and having a strong base of mathematics and keen intrest in learning ML ,DL and AI?
 I started to learn Machine Learning model to get most out of it.
-I came to know mathematics behind all unsupervised models.
+I came to know mathematics behind models.
 Finally it is important to work on application (real world application) to actually make a difference.

 ## Technologies Used